radicle-dev/radicle-upstream/ETHEREUM.md

 For users to approve those transactions originated in the app, they need to establish a connection between an Ethereum wallet and the app.
 We provide this capability through a WalletConnect integration.
 A substantial number of Ethereum wallets support WalletConnect.
-[You can find the complete list here][wcw].
+You can find the complete list [here][wcw].

 Once a wallet is connected to the app, the funding experiences become available to the user.
-The user can now set up and edit their support, receive funds, etc.
-All of these actions translate into transactions the user must review, (i.e., approve or reject) on their connected wallet.
+The user can now set up and edit their support, receive funds, etc.  All of these actions translate into transactions the user must review, (i.e., approve or reject) on their connected wallet.

 These same transactions are provided and ran by the [Radicle Contracts][rc], our custom Ethereum smart-contracts.

+### Orgs

+Radicle orgs allow users to maintain an auditable and transparent history of project state on Ethereum.
+This enables new workflows around your main branch that is now anchored and secured on Ethereum.
+Anchors can be used to trigger off-chain actions like the distribution of developer rewards, software releases, or any job you’d like.
+Org contracts may be controlled by arbitrary addresses.
+At the moment we deploy a [Gnosis safe contract][gnosis] as the controller when creating an org.

+Read more about Orgs [here][org].

-### Ethereum environments
+## Ethereum environments

-The funding experiences can take place in three different environments:

 1. `Local`

-  In this environment, the Radicle Contracts are deployed to development Ethereum node running locally and we use a local test wallet that can communicate with it.
+  In this environment Radicle Contracts are deployed to a development Ethereum node running locally and we use a local test wallet that can communicate with it.
 The "DAI" token used in this environment is our custom Radicle Token.
-See the [local environment](#local-environment) section to learn how to get set up.
+  See the [local environment][loc] section to learn how to get set up.

-2. `Ropsten`
+2. `Rinkeby`

-  In this environment, the app will plug itself with the Radicle Contracts deployed in the Ropsten network and Infura is used as a service provider.
+  In this environment, the app will plug itself with the Radicle Contracts deployed in the Rinkeby network and Infura is used as a service provider.
 We recommend that you use a real wallet to ensure that we are testing using real-world conditions.

-  You will need fake Ropsten Eth (aka `rEth`) to pay the incurring transactions fees.
-  No real money will be charged.
+  You will need [Rinkeby Eth] to pay the incurring transactions fees.
+No real money will be used.

-  As in the `Local` environment, here the "DAI" token used is also our custom Radicle Token, deployed in the Ropsten network.
-Reach out to the team to get some Radicle Tokens into your account.

-3. `Rinkeby`

-  Any Org related testing can only happen on Rinkeby because Gnosis Safe only provides a UI for the Rinkeby testnet.

   We're using the official Rinkeby DAI contract:
     0x5592ec0cfb4dbc12d3ab100b257153436a1f0fea

   Faucet: https://app.compound.finance/ -> DAI -> Withdraw -> Faucet

-4. `Mainnet`
+3. `Mainnet`

   Production environment where everything costs real money.
-So far only the Org and Attestation features is available on `Mainnet`, the contracts for the funding (aka token streams) feature are not yet deployed on mainnet.
+So far only the Org and Attestation features is available on `Mainnet`, the contracts for the funding (aka token streams) feature are not yet deployed.

-#### Local environment
+### Local environment

 In the local environment, we set up these three pieces as follows: